-If you don't set a forks value on your job template, your job will let use Ansible's default forks value of five.
-Ansible defaults to five forks, but will use less if your job has less than five hosts.
-In general, setting a forks value higher than what the system is capable of could cause trouble running out of memory or over-committing CPU.
+If you don't set a forks value on your job template, your job will use Ansible's default forks value of five.
+Even though Ansible defaults to five forks, it will use fewer if your job has fewer than five hosts.
+In general, setting a forks value higher than what the system is capable of could cause trouble by running out of memory or over-committing CPU.
 So, the job template fork values that you use should fit on the system.
-If you have playbooks using 1000 forks but none of your systems individually has that much capacity then your systems are undersized and at risk of performance or resource issues.
+If you have playbooks using 1000 forks but none of your systems individually has that much capacity, then your systems are undersized and at risk of performance or resource issues.